RanAlmagor/RanAlmagor/README.md

   Uses SFML as a simple rendering layer while I'm still learning the library.

 - 🧪 **Physics Sandbox**
-  Early 2D particle / falling-sand sandbox in Modern C++.
+  2D falling-sand / particle sandbox in Modern C++.
   A playground for getting comfortable with a game loop and basic SFML usage.

 - 🧱 **Cpp-Core-Concepts**